 For example, if you are a Canadian citizen and sell goods to customers in California, you must file a non-resident return for California.

-If you are unsure whether you need to file a state tax return, you should consult a tax advisor.
+If you are unsure whether you need to file a state tax return, you should consult us.

 We hope this guide has helped you better understand Form 1040NR and your filing obligations as a non-resident alien.
 If you have any additional questions about your tax liability or need help preparing your return, we recommend speaking with a qualified tax professional.
 Failing to file Form 1040NR or filing it late can result in significant penalties, so be sure to take care of your taxes on time.
 Good luck!

 This article is for informational purposes only and does not constitute tax advice.
-For specific information about your situation, please contact a qualified tax advisor.
+For specific information about your situation, please contact with us.